Manuel Flores (Salvadoran politician): Relations with China

 Flores prefers having diplomatic relations with the People's Republic of China over the Republic of China (Taiwan).
 In 2004, Flores established the Salvadoran Association of Friendship with the People of China (ASACHI).
 Flores has funded organizations in Costa Rica, El Salvador, and Nicaragua which support relations with China, including the Central American Federation of Friendship with China.
 Flores has previously served as El Salvador's ambassador to Taiwan.
 In 2018, Flores helped the Salvadoran government officially recognize the People's Republic of China as the legitimate government of China, severing its relations with Taiwan.
 Regarding China, Flores stated that "China is not an invader, it is not a colonizer".
 In 2021, Flores celebrated China's donation of 150,000 COVID-19 vaccines to El Salvador.
-In addition to China, Flores also supports strengthened relations with the State of Palestine and the Sahrawi Arab Democratic Republic.
+In addition to China, Flores also supports strengthened relations with Palestine and the Sahrawi Arab Democratic Republic.

 Flores' nickname is "El Chino", Spanish for "The Chinese One".